Genetics of Pharmacoresistant Epilepsy

 PROVIDING A SALIVA SAMPLE

-Please wait half an hour after smoking, drinking, eating, chewing gum or brushing your teeth before you provide your saliva sample.
+Please wait half an hour after smoking, drinking, eating, chewing gum, or brushing your teeth before you provide your saliva sample.

 If you are having trouble producing a sample, please visualise squeezing a half-lemon.